jbroadway/saasy/README.md

 This will create a preconfigured `conf/app.saasy.config.php`, and the outline of your app including models, schema, handlers, and views.

+> Note the need for the backslash before the space in the title.
+This is necessary due to a quirk in the way parameters are received in a PHP script.

 ### Adding sections to your SaaS app

 To add a new section to your SaaS app, create a handler in your app with the following